 A flea free home is a happy home

-There are many different types of fleas, There are dog fleas, cat fleas, rabbit fleas and human fleas.
+You may not know this but there are many different types of fleas, There are dog fleas, cat fleas, rabbit fleas and human fleas.
 All of which are quite happy to live on any species, not just the one they are named after.

 To understand the best flea treatment for your home and pets, is to understand the flea lifecycle.